 People are looking for an answer to their problems.
-Existential angst is ever present in the world.
+Existential angst is ever-present in the world.
 Most people search outside of themselves for the answer to internal problems.
 People try many things.
-Many leap towards taking actions and adventures, things outside of themselves as the tonic that will bring them the results they want.
+Many people leap towards taking actions and adventures, things outside of themselves as the tonic that will bring them the results they want.

 The results I wanted when I was younger was to find my place in the world.
 Firstly, I tried to play music by learning guitar.
 That seemed to be something I liked, it made other people happy too.
 But it wasn’t something that I could hang my coat on.
 I was still aiming outside of myself for the answers and results I wanted.

-Through those music circles and networks, I was introduced to drug culture and everything that comes with that.
+Through those music circles and network, I was introduced to drug culture and everything that comes with that.
 Drug culture is totally normalised in this world.
-I don’t want to get into the morality of drug taking which is a voluntary and individual choice.
+I don’t want to get into the morality of drug-taking here which is a voluntary and individual choice.
 Yet I was still looking outside myself for the results I was searching for in my life.
 Taking drugs did, however, dull the internal voice, that was attractive to me initially.

 At the start, I was taking drugs for fun.
 It does bring about a euphoric feeling in your body and that feels good.
 Dancing around a club like a crazy person can be fun.
 As a kid at 19, the risks don’t seem to come into your mind.
 Well they do, but I ignored them and pushed those thoughts away because ‘everyone else is doing it’ and ‘it’s so much fun’, says the internal voice.
 The altered state of consciousness just adds to the haze of what is real.
 It blurs the lines of which part of us is in charge and can take us away from our higher self and the part of us we can trust.

-‘Don’t be a buzz wrecker’, says the internal voice and that is the voice I listened to back then.
+‘Don’t be a buzz wrecker’, says the internal voice which was the prominent voice I listened to back then.
 The voice which wanted to go with the ‘in crowd’.
-The kids, who this internal part of me felt okay to be with, because they were cool and doing what I was doing welcomed me in their presence and made me feel popular, accepted and appreciated.
+The kids who this internal part of me felt okay to be with because they were cool and doing what I was doing welcomed me in their presence and made me feel popular, accepted and appreciated.
 The American psychologist William James famously said, “The deepest principle in human nature is the craving to be appreciated”.
 This can have both positive and negative effects.

-I used to be so reliant on weed to fulfill my mind dulling desires that I would have 2 joints even before getting out of bed.
-It wasn’t until I was stoned that I felt I could function properly.
+I used to be so reliant on weed to fulfil my mind dulling desires that I would have 2 joints even before getting out of bed in the morning.
+It wasn’t until I was stoned that I felt that I could function properly.
 An obvious dissatisfaction with the direction of my life was going in but I was eager not to confront that voice even though I had a knowing that my trajectory was unsustainable.
 I was living the life of a functional drug addict for the most part.